syncfusion-content/maui-docs/MAUI/Maps/shape.md

 }

 {% endhighlight %}

 {% endtabs %}

 ![Range color mapping](images/shape/range_color_mapping.png)

 N>
 * Refer the [`MapShapeLayer.BubbleSettings`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapShapeSource/bubbleColorMappers.html), for setting the bubble colors based on the specific value.
 You can refer to our [MAUI Maps](https://www.syncfusion.com/flutter-widgets/flutter-maps) feature tour page for its groundbreaking feature representations.
-You can also explore our [MAUI Maps Shapes example](https://flutter.syncfusion.com/#/maps/shape-layer/range-color-mapping) that shows how to configure a Maps in Flutter.
+You can also explore our [MAUI Maps Shapes example](https://flutter.syncfusion.com/#/maps/shape-layer/range-color-mapping) that shows how to configure a Maps in MAUI.